-FEC Elects Matthew Petersen as Chairman for 2016;
+FEC elects Matthew Petersen as Chairman for 2016; Steven Walther to serve as Vice Chairman

 WASHINGTON – At its open meeting today, the Federal Election Commission elected Matthew S. Petersen as Chairman and Steven T. Walther as Vice Chairman for 2016.
 Mr. Petersen has served once before as Chairman and twice as Vice Chairman.
 Mr. Walther, too, has previously served in both positions.